hugoroy/hroy.eu/posts/owncloud-encryption-defpub.md

-Last month, I have worked with Björn Schießle on ownCloud’s first defensive publication.
+Last month, I worked with Björn Schießle on ownCloud’s first defensive publication.
 This one covers ownCloud’s encryption system.

 The challenge is that ownCloud is a free software server for file syncing and